successaje/Homebaise/README.md

 **Nailer** — *Developer & Contributor*
 Supports the technical implementation, feature integration, and on-chain optimizations for the Homebaise platform.

+**Core technical build and Hedera integration were executed by Aje Success, with advisory and content support from other members.**

 ---

 ## 🎯 Hackathon Pitch One-Liner